ppy/osu-wiki/wiki/Tournaments/TWC/2026/en.md

 1. **Drawing from the first pot:** One team from Pot 1 is randomly drawn and placed into Group 1.
 Another one is placed into Group 2, and so on, until all eight teams from Pot 1 have been assigned to a different group.
 Each group will then have a single top seeded team.
 2. **Drawing from subsequent pots:** The process is repeated for Pot 2.
 The eight teams from Pot 2 are randomly drawn and placed into each of the eight groups.
 This continues for Pot 3.
 When the draw is complete, each group will contain exactly one team from each of the three seeding pots.

-Afterwards, **all groups are seeded based on the average of their Qualifiers main seeding criteria (rank sum)**, with the highest average group being called "Group A", the second highest being "Group B", and so on, until the lowest average "Group H".
+Afterwards, **all groups are seeded based on the average of their qualifier stage main seeding criteria (rank sum)**, with the highest average group being called "Group A", the second highest being "Group B", and so on, until the lowest average "Group H".

 #### Seeding rules